Nitrogen fixation: Nitrogenase

 Nitrogenase consist of two proteins, a catalytic iron-dependent protein, commonly referred to as MoFe protein and a reducing iron-only protein (Fe protein).
-There are three different iron dependent proteins, molybdenum-dependent, vanadium-dependent, and iron-only, with all three nitrogenase protein variations containing an iron protein component.
-Molybdenum-dependent nitrogenase is the most commonly present nitrogenase.
+Three iron-dependent proteins are known: molybdenum-dependent, vanadium-dependent, and iron-only, with all three nitrogenase protein variations containing an iron protein component.
+Molybdenum-dependent nitrogenase is most common.
 The different types of nitrogenase can be determined by the specific iron protein component.
 Nitrogenase is highly conserved.
 Gene expression through DNA sequencing can distinguish which protein complex is present in the microorganism and potentially being expressed.
 Most frequently, the nifH gene is used to identify the presence of molybdenum-dependent nitrogenase, followed by closely related nitrogenase reductases (component II) vnfH and anfH representing vanadium-dependent and iron-only nitrogenase, respectively.
 In studying the ecology and evolution of nitrogen-fixing bacteria, the nifH gene is the biomarker most widely used. nifH has two similar genes anfH and vnfH that also encode for the nitrogenase reductase component of the nitrogenase complex.

+Evolution of nitrogenase

+Nitrogenase is thought to have evolved sometime between 1.5-2.2 billion years ago (Ga), although there is some isotopic support for nitrogenase evolution as early as around 3.2 Ga.
+Nitrogenase appears to have evolved from maturase-like proteins, although the function of the preceding protein is currently unknown.

+Nitrogenase has three different forms (Nif, Anf, and Vnf) that correspond with the metal found in the active site of the protein (molybdenum, iron, and vanadium respectively).
+Marine metal abundances over Earth's geologic timeline are thought to have driven the relative abundance of which form of nitrogenase was most common.
+Currently, there is no conclusive agreement on which form of nitrogenase arose first.